thephoeron/wookie/routes.md

 Routes
 ======
-This section explains how to get Wookie to run different sections of your code depending on what's being requested.
+Routes allow you to map a URL to a block of code to be run when that URL is requested.

 The Wookie routing system uses regular expression routing (the default) or exact match string routing.
 Wookie routes on the HTTP method of the request (`GET`,